antimof/UxPlay/README.txt

 hardware-accelerated h264 decoding, as UxPlay has unacceptible latency on the Pi when software decoding is used.
 The Pi has been supported by [RPiPlay](http://github.com/FD-/RPiPlay) using omx (OpenMAX) drivers.
-These 32-bit drivers are deprecated, and were recently removed from Raspberry Pi OS (Bullseye).
-The designated replacement for OpenMAX is Video4linux2, and the options that *should* provide hardware decoding with UxPlay are `-vd  v4l2h264dec` (best supplemented with `-vc v4l2convert`), which is a plugin from gstreamer1.0-plugins-good.
+These 32-bit drivers are deprecated, and are unsupported on Raspberry Pi OS (Bullseye), though they can still be installed on the 32-bit version of the OS, allowing RPiPlay to still be used.
+The designated replacement for OpenMAX is Video4linux2, and the options that *should* provide GStreamerhardware decoding with UxPlay are `-vd  v4l2h264dec` (best supplemented with `-vc v4l2convert`), which is a plugin from gstreamer1.0-plugins-good.
 Unfortunately, with this plugin GStreamer "caps negotiation" usually fails; a workaround has not yet been found.
 This is currently an open [Issue](https://github.com/FDH2/UxPlay/issues/70). **UxPlay support for the Pi may need to wait for a fix to the v4l2 plugin.**